medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/3-data-provider-consent.md

 - if the data is provided in duplicate
 - if the provider agrees to the required terms of agreement

-If all checks pass, rewards are distributed to the provider and oracle(more about [incentive](./6-incentives.md)).
+If all checks pass, rewards are distributed to the data provider and the oracle(more about [incentive](./6-incentives.md)).

 ## Backwards Compatibility